23 Tax Write-Offs & Deductions for 2025-2026

 23. Gambling loss deduction

-Taxpayers can deduct gambling losses up to the amount of their gambling winnings, but only if they itemize deductions.
-To claim this deduction, you must keep accurate records of winnings and losses, including receipts, tickets, and statements.
-Professional gamblers and casual bettors alike can benefit, but the losses cannot exceed reported winnings.
+Taxpayers who itemize can deduct gambling losses, but only up to 90% of their gambling winnings, as of Jan.
+1. To claim this deduction, you must keep accurate records of winnings and losses, including receipts, tickets, and statements.
+Professional gamblers and casual bettors alike can benefit.

 Don’t let valuable tax savings slip through your fingers this year.
 By understanding and properly documenting your eligible write-offs, you may be able to significantly reduce your tax burden.